BetaTetras/BetaTetras/README.md

 # What I do ?

-[🔭] I am a first-year IT student at the University of Paul Sabatier in Toulouse.
+[🔭] I am a second-year IT student at the University of Toulouse.

 [🌱] I work with programming languages such as C, C++, Python, Ada, Shell and Java.
 I do also learn SQL, HTML and CSS